nathanaherne/nathanaherne/README.md

 - 💪 I am a Business Model Expert, Executive, Board Member & Investor

-- 🌱 My hobbies are my work - one of my hobbies is researching Artificial Intelligence and synthetic consciousness
+- 🌱 My hobbies are my work

 - 💞️ I’m always looking for something new in business & collaborate with other experts